TuurMellaerts/dividend-tracker/README.md

 Also feel free to use this application and code however you want!

 ## Working progress
 Please keep in mind that this is still an application that is under heavy development.
-If you do find any bugs or have any remarks, you can always contact me via mail "tuur.mellaerts1@hotmail.be".
+If you do find any bugs or have any remarks, you can always contact me via email "tuur.mellaerts1@hotmail.be".